prideout/heman/README.md

 ![](https://github.com/prideout/heman/blob/master/docs/_static/islands.png)

 **Heman** can do stuff like this:
+- Create a random height field using simplex noise and FBM.
 - Generate a normal map from a height map.
 - Compute ambient occlusion from a height map.
 - Generate a signed distance field (SDF) using a [fast algorithm](http://cs.brown.edu/~pff/dt/index.html).
 - Export a 3D mesh in [PLY](http://paulbourke.net/dataformats/ply/) format.
-- Create an image that sums up several octaves of simplex noise.
 - Apply a color gradient to a heightmap.
 - Generate a color gradient, given a list of control points.
 - Compute diffuse lighting with an infinite light source.